ben-xD/cohelm-interview-test/README.md

-# Cohelm application test
+# Cohelm interview test

-This is my attempt/solution to a test as part of an application process.
-I was messaged on LinkedIn by a Cohelm founder.
-I did this prior to joining my current job.
+This is my attempt/solution to a test as part of an application process before I started my current job.
+I was messaged on LinkedIn by a Cohelm founder, and they gave me a take home test.

+## Why open source?

-I want to open source it because I want to share some interesting code using the following technologies:
+I want to open source it because I want to experiment and share some interesting code using the following technologies:
 - Frontend: React, Radix UI, Shadcn/ui
 - Backend: Fastify, OpenAPI
 - Infrastucture: Cloudflare Pages and Fly.io